Fall 2016: Formal Methods and Models [CS330]

 Programming Assignments: 20%

 Quizzes and exams are closed book.
 The lowest quiz grade will be dropped.
+No make-up quizzes will be offered.
 Programming assignments must be performed individually.
 Group work is NOT allowed.
 Any deviation from this policy will be considered a violation of the

 In order to receive a passing grade in this class, each student will also meet at least once with their academic advisor during the semester.